 5 – What about the bund?
 External bunds or spill pallets can fill up with water and dirt, limiting their effectiveness.
 Keep them clean and empty as much as possible.

 6 – Are there any obvious signs of damage?
-Sun bleaching, deep scratches and rust all compromise the integrity of your tank, and should be prevented and repaired wherever possible.
+Sun bleaching, deep scratches and rust all compromise the integrity of your tank and should be prevented and repaired wherever possible.

 7 – Is the ground still level?
-Inspect the base to make sure that the weight of the tank is being evenly distributed.
+Inspect the base to make sure that the weight of the tank is evenly distributed.
 Pay attention to cracks, bulges or obvious signs of subsidence which can lead to a tank splitting.

 We know that it can be tempting to put off repairing or replacing a tank.
 The perceived effort and cost usually mean people wait until the last possible moment to deal with an issue, even if it was spotted months before!
-This is a risky strategy, as the cost of refilling a split tank and cleaning up the environment are invariably greater (especially if you are fined).
+This is a risky strategy, as the cost of refilling a split tank and cleaning up the environment is invariably greater (especially if you are fined).

 It’s much easier to contact us straight away if you’re concerned about your tank rusting through or splitting.
 A quick call to our team here at SG Tanks and we will be at your site as soon as possible to assess your tank’s condition, and arrange a repair or replacement as required.